webscreens/screen-enumeration/EXPLAINER.md

 asynchronicity is preferable as it allows the script to continue processing any logic that does not depend on the result of the permission check, while the user interacts with the display chooser UI.

+### **Container class**: `Screen` vs `Display`

+Some screen properties can already be found in the `Screen` interface, which is synchronously accessible via `window.screen`.
+Extending this interface to include the newly proposed properties reduces the complexity of screen-related APIs as a whole, but poses a potential privacy concern by exposing all the properties of the current screen without getting the user's permission.

 ### **Naming**: `"display"` vs `"screen"`